nasa/cFS-EDS-GroundStation/README.md

 This script takes the binary telementry files from the Telemetry System of the cFS-EDS-GroundStation, reads through all of the messages in the file, and writes the decoded packet information in a csv fie of the same base name.
+This csv file can be imported into any Excel type program for further analysis.